Reconstruction with Robust and Unbiased Model-BAsed Spherical Deconvolution (RUMBA)#

 scene.add(fodf_spheres)

-print('Saving illustration as rumba_global_odfs.png')
+print("Saving illustration as rumba_global_odfs.png")

-window.record(scene, out_path='rumba_global_odfs.png', size=(600, 600))
+window.record(scene=scene, out_path="rumba_global_odfs.png", size=(600, 600))

 if interactive: